 Billing notifications are sent directly via email from Student Financial Services in April; bills must be paid by June 1.
 Instructions for payment are included within billing emails.
 Please see the SFS billing information website for more details.

 The Bread Loaf office maintains student photos to assist internally with identification.
-We ask that students studying in-person submit a clear-resolution, passport-style digital photo by May 1 through a form that will be located within your application/enrollment portal (coming soon).
+We ask that students studying in-person submit a clear-resolution, passport-style digital photo by May 1 through the Photo Submission Form in your student enrollment portal.

 New Students Only

 Bread Loaf faculty write evaluations of each student’s class performance at the end of each term.
 Bread Loaf retains these evaluations in order to compose letters of recommendation and to assess the preparedness of students seeking approval for special academic pursuits, such as independent work or course overloads.
 Federal law dictates that students have access to any comments written about them in letters of recommendation or similar documents, unless the student waives that right.

 New students must elect to either waive their rights to review such materials in their Bread Loaf files or decline to waive their rights.
 Bread Loaf informs faculty members of the students who have chosen not to waive their rights; faculty are therefore aware of which student evaluations will not remain confidential.
-If you are a new student, please print off, sign, and return the waiver form to your campus coordinator by June 1.
-Please note that you may select only one option.
+If you are a new student, please complete the Waiver Form in your student enrollment portal by June 1.

 Seniors should expect to receive an email from their campus coordinators to confirm that graduation requirements have been met and that all official transcripts are on file.
 Seniors should plan to attend a senior meeting to determine class presidents and commencement details on the first Friday of the session in Vermont and during the first week of the session in California and Oxford.

 Part-time summer job opportunities are available to students at the Vermont campus only.
 Students may receive financial aid and/or loans and work in a student position.
-Please read position descriptions here.
+Student positions are listed in this position description.